ericwooley/react-nativeish/README.md

 │   │   │   ├── <scene name>Scene.js                  # Test files for scenes
 │   │   └── index.js                                  # Exports all scenes
 │   └── stories.js                                    # Imports and exports all other stories.
+│   ├── services
+│   │   └── <service name>Service
+│   │       ├── <service name>Service.js
+│   │       └── <service name>Service.test.js
 ├── storybook                                         # Native storybook config
 ├── test_config                                       # Setup files for jest
 ├── web                                               # Web config files for react-native-web └── yarn.lock                                         # Locks all libraries in place.
 ```
 * Components
   Components are like the View in MVC.
-It should only accept props, and output JSX, with generalized callback props (onClick, onHover, onSomethingCustom, etc...)
+It should only accept props, and output JSX, with generalized callback props (onClick, onHover, onSomethingCustom, etc...).
+Think of components like your own personal html framework, these shouldn't know anything about the state of the app.

-  * Example:
-    ```js
-    // TODO
-    ```

   1. Stories
   Stories are react storybook stories, and are effectively documentation for the components.